UK Council for Psychotherapy

 Addictions counselling in London, addiction counsellor, therapy for addictions, addiction help - mobile addiction, iPhone addiction, text addiction, telephone addiction, mobile phone addiction, text addicts, addiction to mobile phones, mobile phones addiction, texting addiction, messaging addiction

-Mobile Addiction - Our Need To Keep Busy Living on nervous energy, some of us may have what has been termed a mobile addiction, bombarding ourself with information as if we are almost attached to it, as if it is an extension of us.
+Mobile Addiction - Our Need To Keep Busy Living on nervous energy, some of us may have what has been termed a mobile addiction, scrolling away, bombarding ourself with information as if we are almost attached to it, as if our mobile is an extension of us.
 Keeping our self at bay, wondering what else to do with our time, our mobile addiction may feed our need to always try and keep busy, believing that if we stop we become anxious.
 Having a sort of monkey mind, we may want to let go, relax, get away from the "noise" and give ourself a mental break and reflect, but fear coming up against difficult, unwanted feelings.
 Trying to remain in control may be important for us, as may overcoming our need for instant gratification.
-Uncomfortable, bored, restless, ill at ease, desperate or empty inside, we may constantly need to fill things up, to pass the time, so we turn to our mobile addiction, as if we need to distract ourself from our self.
+Uncomfortable, bored, restless, ill at ease, desperate or empty inside, our attention span may shorten and we may constantly need to fill things up, to pass the time, so we turn to our mobile addiction, as if we need to distract ourself from our self.
 Paying so much attention to our mobile, we may have neglected whole other areas of our mind, time and life (maybe also our pain, desire, regret, excitement), engage in real conversations, connections).
-It can be as if we allow our mobile to control us.
+Impoverished inside, it can be as if we allow our mobile to control us.
 Engaging with the world around us and others face to face may have become secondary as if we can't put it down, away, turn it off or go on a phone diet, and when we do, we can become impatient without it.
 Being in the moment, engaging with other important things in our life may have eroded, as may making, building quality intimate relationship with others.
-Rediscovering and valuing what we really value may be important.
+Rediscovering and valuing what we really value, the richness of life may be important.
 Whatever nomophobic addiction, telephone addiction, phone addiction (over-texting addiction, mobile addiction, iPhone addiction) we have, counselling and psychotherapy can support us in overcoming this.
+Taking regular digital detox time can help.
 This may include reconnecting with overlooked memories, stories, treasures and spirit of objects, letters, tactile photographs, which have a power and magic that data doesn't.

 People will come to love their oppression, to adore the technologies that undo their capacities to think.
 Aldous Huxley